 Team Pycno in the News!

-Tim Dwyer, part of the PolarTREC program, will be keeping a blog about his time in Antarctica and experiences working with our research group.
+Tim Dwyer, part of the PolarTREC program, kept a blog about his time in Antarctica and experiences working with our research group.
 Check out his blog HERE!

 Read about an interview with Amy on Giant Sea Spiders, Frigid Divers, and the Oxygen Hypothesis in an article published in Eco Magazine.